-On July 7, 2016, the Company also approved a share repurchase program of up to \$952 million for the four quarters ending June 30, 2017.
-The Company repurchased approximately 16.7 million shares of our common stock for \$476 million, at an average price of \$28.55.
-We made and expect to continue to make share repurchases subject to market conditions and other factors, including legal and regulatory restrictions and required approvals.
+In May 2017, we completed our initial share repurchase program of up to \$952 million.
+On May 18, 2017, the Company approved a share repurchase program of up to \$1.64 billion through June 30, 2018.
+We made and expect to continue to make, share repurchases subject to market conditions and other factors, including legal and regulatory restrictions and required approvals.